bloxstreet/support/guides/training-guide.md

 **_If they pass, proceed.
 If they fail, tell them why they failed and kick them.
 Be sure to remind them that they can always attend the next session!_**

-**Trainer:** *Congratulations, you have all passed the Register Test!
-We will now move on to the final section of this training, Trivia.*

 ### Trivia Script
 {: .text-blue-000 }